dwillis/command-line-umd/tutorial/README.md

 So far, we've worked a bit with CSV files and searching them with `grep`, but `grep` doesn't have any concept of the columns of the data.
 That is, we can't limit our search to certain columns.
 Luckily, csvkit also includes a program called `csvgrep` that works like `grep` but thinks in terms of the data's structure.

-Let's modify a `grep` command we used earlier to search for Tucson only in the `Request Description` column:
+Let's modify a `grep` command we used earlier to search for Maryland only in the `Request Description` column:

 ```
-csvgrep -c 'Request Description' -m "Tucson" data/ice-foia-logs/2024-08_FOIA_Log.csv
+csvgrep -c 'Request Description' -m "Maryland" data/ice-foia-logs/2024-09_FOIA_Log.csv
 ```

 Note that `csvgrep` only works on a single file at a time and also includes the header row in the output.
 The search is also case-sensitive, though there is a [way to specify case insensitve patterns](https://github.com/wireservice/csvkit/issues/248#issuecomment-32101897).